Justice and Other Legislation Amendment Bill 2019

 Vote on a motion

-This division appears to relate to a procedural motion from another part of the sitting day rather than the Justice bill debate itself.
+This division appears to relate to a procedural motion from another part of the sitting day (possibly a motion debated during a break in the Justice bill debate) rather than the Justice and Other Legislation Amendment Bill itself.
+It was resolved in the negative 35-44.

 Defeated35 ayes – 44 noes2020-05-20